General Description

 • Integrate broad knowledge in general education for a Christian worldview.

-• Demonstrate the basic theoretical understandings and practical abilities for counseling; and
+• Demonstrate the basic theoretical understandings and practical abilities for counseling.

 Graduation Requirements